 Tell us about yourself?
 How did you start twig+fish?

 twig+fish research practice is a two-person qualitative research practice.
 I am a qualitative researcher who has always been fascinated by the human story.
-I’m curious about people in general, and how designs are created to address human needs.
+I’m curious about people in general, and how human-centric designs are created.
 As a researcher, I am interested in learning about more than just people’s interactions with products and services: I want to learn about who they are and observe evidence that shows their behavioral patterns and beyond.
 This truly provides more insight into how to design meaningful products.

 I have always been fascinated by how the human story relates to an organization and its offerings.
 We use the word “offerings” as it represents a product, a service, interface or space.
 With any of these “offerings”, our goal is to understand the person, and their perception and interaction with the offerings themselves.